- Alise Talley

 18. Mercer-Williams House

 The Mercer-Williams House is a historical double feature.
-Not only did it once house Johnny Mercer the lyricist, but also Jim Williams, a man put on trial 4 times for the same murder.
-This record is so unprecedented in the state of Georgia, it landed Williams as a character in John Berndt’s “Midnight in the Garden of Good and Evil”.
+Not only did it once house Johnny Mercer, the lyricist, but also Jim Williams, a man put on trial four times for the same murder.
+This record is so unprecedented in Georgia that it landed Williams as a character in John Berndt’s “Midnight in the Garden of Good and Evil.”

 19. Andrew Low House